Modern Infantry Squads

-US infantry squads continue to employ World War I concepts with weaponry designed twenty years ago.
-All firepower is based on direct fire of weak 5.56mm bullets, with the exception of the awkward M203 40mm grenade launcher attachment.
+US infantry squads continue to employ World War I concepts with weaponry designed 40 years ago.
+All firepower is based on direct fire of weak 5.56mm bullets, with the exception of the awkward 40mm grenade launcher attachment.
 In addition, the rapid urbanization of the world means that most combat will occur in cities, which requires weapons with more punch, especially if an enemy wears modern body armor.
 Watch this great video that shows no type of 5.56mm bullet can penetrate standard Russian body armor even if fired just 15 yards away.
 Finally, the development of new electronic gear has added more weight for infantry squads to carry.
 The only major advance are simple palm-size commercial "walkie-talkies" for every infantryman or helmet-mounted squad intercom, despite paranoid communication officers who insist that all nets must be covered with crypto.
 Brief squad level chat with very low power radios is unlikely to provide any intel to enemy forces.

 Three fire teams are difficult to control, yet four-man fire teams are too small.
 During peacetime "fully-manned" units are lucky to have 90% of their men, then take out the sick and injured, a deploying unit is lucky to have 80%.
 As a result, four-man fire teams go into combat with only 2-3 men.
 Therefore, the ideal squad should have two five-man fire teams.
 The extra riflemen will ensure that fire teams have 3-4 men on average.
-Planning for five-man rifle teams is better to "game" this system, and a method of keeping replacements on hand.
-However, three fire teams used by the US Marine Corps will result in 17-man squads.
+Planning for five-man rifle teams is better to "game" this problem, and a method of keeping replacements on hand.
+However, three fire teams used by the Marine Corps would result in 17-man squads.
 Even if only 14 are present, this is difficult for a squad leader to control.

 Two five-man fire teams are ideal.
 Since one fire team normally provides a base of fire for an attacking fire team, it should become a "weapons team" with heavier weapons while the other serves as the "attack team" with just rifles and grenades.
 The basic tactic is for the weapons team to provide cover while the attack team dashes forward.
-Then, the weapons teams catches up lugging heavier weapons.
+Then the weapons teams catches up lugging heavier weapons.

 Proposed Modern Infantry Squad (12-man goal; 10-man realistic)